tricolor beagle running on beach during daytime

 60 minutes phone conversation addressing your individual needs, goals and expectations.

-In-Person Discovery Consultation
+In-Person Initial Consultation

 $ 100

-1.5-2 hours in-person in-depth conversation about your and your dog's history, behavior and previous learning experiences and future goals.
+In-person in-depth conversation about your and your dog's history, behavior and previous learning experiences and future goals.

 $ 100